pretix/pretix-docs/docs/topics/customer-accounts.md

 Navigate to :navpath:Your organizer → :fa3-user: Customer accounts → Customers:.
 This menu option will only appear if customer accounts are enabled in the organizer account settings.
 The "Customers" page displays a list of all customer accounts known to your organizer account with their "Customer ID", email address, name, and optional "External identifier".

-The page also gives you the option to search and filter customer accounts as well as to create a new one with the :btn-icon:fa3-plus: Create a new customer: button.
+The page also gives you the option to search and filter customer accounts as well as to create a new one with the :btn-icon:fa3-plus: Create a new customer: button. pretix will automatically generate a "Customer ID" for every customer account.
+You can change this customer ID manually.
+The only other mandatory piece of information for a customer account is the associated email address.

+The customer can only log in to their account if the boxes next to "Account active" **and** "Verified email address" are checked.
+The "Verified email address" box will be checked automatically as soon as the customer clicks the link in the verification email or password reset email.

 ### Managing customer accounts (old)